raphael/linux-samus/README.md

-# Linux 4.1 samus (Chromebook Pixel 2015)
+# Linux 4.1 for Chromebook Pixel 2015

+This repository contains packages for Debian and Arch Linux that installs the Linux kernel 4.1 with a set of patches that enable sound support as well as keyboard and screen brightness control.
+The Linux kernel 4.1 already has built-in support for the touchpad making the Pixel 2 fully supported with this kernel tree.

+The repository also contains the complete source for the patched kernel tree so that it can be built and installed on other Linux distributions.

-This repository contains scripts that create a linux kernel patch from the ChromiumOS 3.14 tree (that's the version used to create the Pixel 2 kernel) and a small set of custom changes necessary to make the code compatible with the 4.1 tree.
+The set of scripts used to create the patched linux kernel source is also included.
+These scripts diff the ChromiumOS 3.14 tree (that's the version used to create the Pixel 2 ChromeOS kernel) with the 4.1 tree and apply a small set of custom changes necessary to make the code compatible.

-The main features the patches enable are sound support as well as screen and keyboard backlight.
 The provided kernel config is also somewhat optimized for the Pixel 2.

 ## Installation

-There are two ways the patches can be applied: use the prepatched tree or build your own (e.g. if you need a different version than 4.1).
+The easiest way to get going is to install the packages if you are running Ubuntu, Debian or ArchLinux.

 ### Ubuntu / Debian
 ```